How to Play

 • How might we work together to build something new for our students, or for ourselves?

-Setting: Faculty Workshop
+Setting: Faculty Development Workshop

 Decks Needed: